ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/E-traits.md

 through it and display the nodes and their information in order of the vector, but that is boring.

-TODO: Spelling
 What if i want to display them in a specific order?
 How about Breadth First?

-What could we implement now??
+What trait do you think we could use to iterate through our nodes, givin a starting node?

 <br/>
 <br/>